Skip to main content

 Configuration

-You configure connectors either in the Flow web app, or by directly editing the catalog specification file.
+You configure connectors either in the Estuary web app, or by directly editing the catalog specification file.
 See connectors to learn more about using connectors.
 The values and specification sample below provide configuration details specific to the NetSuite source connector.

 Properties